Iceland Guidebook Review

 When I first got in touch with him, before going to Iceland, he sent me a list of scathing reviews he'd compiled of various books about Iceland.
 So...
 I was expecting some brutal comments from him once he'd seen the book!"

 It seems that Paddy needn't have worried, here's an extract from Dick Phillip's review of Walking and Trekking in Iceland:

-In future years, some of the waymarking signs that Dillon found will disappear, and doubtless other be added.
-No matter; the basic elements of the walks will still be there, and the book as useful in 50 years' time as it is today.
+In future years, some of the waymarking signs that Dillon found will disappear, and doubtless others will be added.
+No matter; the basic elements of the walks will still be there, and the book will be as useful in 50 years' time as it is today.
 In its field, this book is more than outstanding - it is unique."Dick Phillips

 Paddy Dillon is a prolific outdoor writer with over 90 guidebooks to his name, and contributions to 40 other publications.
 He has written for a variety of outdoor magazines, as well as many booklets and brochures for tourism organisations.
 Paddy lives near the Lake District and has walked in every county in England, Scotland, Ireland and Wales; writing about walks in every one of them.
 He enjoys simple day walks, challenging long-distance walks, and is a dedicated island-hopper.
 He has led guided walks and walked extensively in Europe, as well as in Nepal, Tibet, Korea, Africa and the Rocky Mountains of Canada and the United States.
 Paddy is also a member of the Outdoor Writers and Photographers Guild and President of the Backpackers Club.View Articles and Books by Paddy Dillon